ayonga/frost-dev/README.md

 # FROST: Fast Robot Optimization and Simulation Toolkit

-FROST (Fast Robot Simulation and Optimization Toolkit) for MATLAB provides a general control development framework for dynamic bipedal walking robots using virtual constraints based feedback controllers.
+FROST (Fast Robot Optimization and Simulation Toolkit) for MATLAB provides a general full-body dynamics gait optimization and simulation framework for dynamic bipedal walking robots using virtual constraints based feedback controllers.
 The Wolfram Mathematica backend enables generation of analytic expression of multi-body system dynamics and kinematics symbolically, and then exported as C/C++ source could that could be compiled as MEX files under MATLAB to boost the computational speed.
-FROST also features state-of-the-art direct collocation approaches for the full-order dynamic gait optimization problems to guarantee fast and reliable convergence.
+FROST also features state-of-the-art direct collocation approaches for the full-order dynamics gait optimization problems to guarantee fast and reliable convergence.

 Some key features includes:

 - Use Mathematica Kernel as a backend, use ‘MathLink’ to send data/commands to Mathematica Kernel from Matlab.
 - Dynamic bipedal walking is modelled as a hybrid system that consists of both continuous phases (domains) and discrete transitions (reset maps).